3dgeo-heidelberg/etrainee/course/module4/07_flood_plain_forest/07_flood_plain_forest.md

 estimatedTime:
 ---

-# Case study: seasonal dynamics of flood-plain forests
+# Case study: Seasonal dynamics of flood-plain forests

 The overall condition of a plant or an entire ecosystem is often assessed by its chlorophyll content.
 To be able to obtain or validate absolute values of chlorophyll content from remote sensing data, reliable ground truth data sets are needed.